surveyorstories/gruhanakshaweb/docs/Tutorial-Modules/plotterwidget.md

+---
+sidebar_position: 3

+keywords:
+  - plotter widget
+  - polygon adjuster
+  - gruhanaksha

+tags: [plotterwidget,plotter, fmb, offset]
+slug: plotterwidget
+---

-# 🧭 Plotter Widget - User Guide
+# 🧭 Plotter Widget

 The **Plotter Widget** is a PyQt5-based graphical interface integrated into QGIS that enables users to **plot calculated points** like cut points, offset points, and extended points along a selected line feature. 🎯 This tool is especially valuable for **precision mapping** and **SVAMITVA survey workflows** requiring accurate line-based geometry operations.

 ## 🔧 **Key Features**

 1. **📏 Unit Conversion**

    - Meters

    - Metric Links (1 = 0.2 meters)

    - Gunter’s Links (1 = 0.201168 meters)

 2. **📌 Base Point Selection**

    - Start Point

    - End Point

 3. **📐 Point Types**

    - **Cut Point**: At a given length along the line.

    - **Offset Point**: Perpendicular to the line at a given distance.

    - **Extended Point**: When the length exceeds the original line.

 4. **🗂️ Memory Layer Integration**

    - Outputs are saved as a new memory layer.

    - Works with both single-part and multi-part lines.

 5. **🎨 Categorized Symbology**

    - Green: Start Point

    - Red: End Point

    - Orange: Cut Point

    - Blue: Offset Point

    - Purple: Extended Point

 6. **🛡️ Robust Error Handling**

    - Clear messages guide users to correct inputs.

 ## 🚀 **How to Use the Plotter Widget**